sipeed/sipeed_wiki/docs/hardware/en/lichee/RV/Dock.md

 ## Support

-Email to support@sipeed.com for business cooperation or leave messge in this page for help.
+Email to support@sipeed.com for business cooperation or leave message on this page for help.